 One of the most unusual Easter traditions takes place in Florence.
 On Easter Sunday, a 500+ year old “cart” is pulled by oxen, musicians, and soldiers into the city’s main plaza.
 The cart is loaded with fireworks which are then set off by a lighted wire; as the Duomo’s bells ring, the fireworks show is enjoyed by revelers!

 Ever heard of Colomba?
 It’s an Italian bread-cake, mastered in the region of Veneto and it’s shaped just like a dove.
 It’s actually very similar in recipe to Christmas panettone, and can be eaten at all hours of the day.
-Italians love toasted Columba with Easter tea in the afternoon, as a snack with wine, or even for breakfast the next day.
+Italians love toasted Columba with Easter tea in the afternoon, as a snack with Italian wine, or even for breakfast the next day.
 It’s traditional for Italians to bring Colomba as gifts to Easter celebrations they attend.

 Spring Harvest Feast